Information on Selection and Eligibility Criteria and how to apply can be found below.

 The 2019 CSL Florey Medal will be awarded to an Australian biomedical researcher for significant lifetime achievements in biomedical science and/or human health advancement for research conducted primarily in Australia.

 - Nominees should have completed a significant portion of their nominated research achievements in Australia.

 - Nominations will be accepted for an individual, and for up to three (3) named persons for joint nominations.
 Full research teams are not eligible.

 - Nominees must be either permanent residents or citizens of Australia.

 - While the selection criteria focus on research achievements in line with the selection criteria, nominations from those working in industry or government sectors and demonstrating an equally high level of achievement are encouraged.

 Conditions of Award

 The CSL Florey Medal may be awarded to an individual, or jointly to up to three persons who would share the $50,000 prize money.
 There are no conditions attached to utilisation of the prize money.
 The Awardee(s) will be expected to:

-- Attend the presentation ceremony in November 2019 in Canberra including a lunchtime media briefing and an evening dinner;
+- Attend the presentation ceremony at the AAMRI Annual Convention Dinner in November 2019 in Canberra including a lunchtime media briefing and an evening dinner;

 - Make themselves available for media interviews during the week of the ceremony.